PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Experiments

-\textbf{Compared Methods.} For single models with CNN as the backbone, we compare the proposed PI-H2T with the following three kinds of methods: \textit{two-stage methods}, i.e., LDAM-DRW~\cite{Kaidi2019}, decoupling representation (DR)~\cite{decouple20}, MisLAS~\cite{zhang2021bag}, and GCL~\cite{LiMK2022GCL}; \textit{decision boundary adjustment method}, i.e., Adaptive Bias Loss (ABL)~\cite{jin2023optimal}; \textit{data augmentation methods}, i.e., MBJ~\cite{Liu2022Memory}, and CMO~\cite{ParkS2022Majority}.
-MixUp~\cite{Hongyi2018} can enhance representation learning et al.~\cite{zhang2021bag,mislas21}, therefore we reproduce DR cooperated with MixUp for comparison.
 We report the results of CE loss and balanced softmax cross-entropy loss (BSCE)~\cite{RenJW2020Balanced} with CMO (abbreviated as CE+CMO and BSCE+CMO, respectively).
 The results of H2T accompanied by DR (utilizing CE loss), MisLAS, and GCL are reported.
-In the evaluation of multi-expert models, we compare BBN~\cite{bbn20}, RIDE~\cite{WangXD21RIDE} and ACE~\cite{Cai2021ACE}.
+In the evaluation of multi-expert models, we compare BBN~\cite{bbn20}, RIDE~\cite{WangXD21RIDE}, and ACE~\cite{Cai2021ACE}.
 In particular, both RIDE and ACE employ 3-expert architectures.
 For Places-LT, we include the results of H2T integrated with RIDE for comparative analysis.
 Regarding MHSA-based models, our comparison focuses on methods that involve fine-tuning foundational models.
-We compare with VPT~\cite{jia2022visual}, LPT~\cite{Dong23LPT}, and Decoder~\cite{wang2024exploring}.
+We compare with \redtext{LIFT+DBM~\cite{son2025difficulty},} LIFT~\cite{shi2024LIFT}, VPT~\cite{jia2022visual}, LPT~\cite{Dong23LPT}, and Decoder~\cite{wang2024exploring}.